marie-m-martinez/pdsnd_github/README.md

 ### Description
 In this project, I will explore data related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington.
-Using Python, I will write a code import the data and answer interesting questions about it by computing descriptive statistics.
+You will write code to import the data and answer interesting questions about it by computing descriptive statistics.
-I will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+You will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.